Marine Weather and Tide Forecast for Atascadero, CA

 AVIATION

-At 18Z at KLAX, the marine layer was 800 feet deep.
-The top of the inversion was at 3200 feet with a temperature of 20 degrees Celsius.
+At 1100Z at KLAX, the marine layer was 900 feet deep.
+The top of the inversion was 2700 feet with a temperature of 23 degrees Celsius.

 MARINE

-For the Inner Waters north of Point Sal, moderate to high confidence in current forecast.
-Today through Tuesday morning, high confidence in winds and seas remaining below SCA levels.
-For Monday afternoon through Wednesday, there is a 30-40% chance of SCA level winds in the afternoon and evening hours.
-For Thursday and Friday, high confidence in winds and seas remaining below SCA levels.
+For the Inner Waters north of Point Sal, high confidence in current forecast.
+Today through Monday, winds and seas are expected to remain below SCA levels.
+Thereafter, chances for SCA level winds will return; highest during the afternoon and evening hours.

 For the Inner Waters south of Point Conception, moderate to high confidence in current forecast.
-For a majority of the southern Inner Waters, high confidence in winds and seas remaining below SCA levels.
-The only exception will be the western half of the Santa Barbara Channel where there is a 30-50% chance of SCA level winds in the Wednesday through Friday time frame, mainly in the late afternoon and evening hours.
+Through this weekend, winds and seas are expected to remain below SCA levels.
+On Monday, there is a 20-30% chance of SCA level winds in the afternoon and evening hours across the Santa Barbara Channel; 50-60% chance of SCA level winds on Tuesday.

 LOX WATCHES/WARNINGS/ADVISORIES